 The group used to maintain the W0OMD 146.775MHz DSTAR repeater that was located just southeast of Springfield, MO.
 That repeater is no longer under the maintenance of W0OMD.
 It was transferred to the Nixa ARC and was replaced by a Yaesu Fusion repeater and is now on the air with that repeater system.

-Monitor our website as we refocus our direction and determine how best we can serve amateur radio.
+Monitor our website as we refocus our direction and determine how best we can best be of service to the local amateur radio community.

 For now, email N0OCP@arrl.net should you have questions.